Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-07-13-Alfred-Bester-The-Demolished-Man.md

 Apart from the antique futuristic speculations, it is a bit hilarious for me to know about the setting that Espers fully capable of delving into the subconscious could be simply bamboozled by humming a song consciously.

 Why didn't others in the book do this to avoid peeping?
 Also, if occupying minds with unrelated things is enough to block detection, how did the subconscious peeping actually work?

+Moreover, I found it unbelievable that the antagonist, a head of a big company, failed to comprehend some basic facts in his world such as the count of Espers within his company and the Esper Pledge.
+Bester should have transferred this kind of worldview with more delicate methods.